Chapters

 I build data visualizations 📈 at Datadog and I'm the author and maintainer of TS-Pattern, the most popular pattern matching library for TypeScript, which makes heavy use of type-level programming techniques.

-The thing is that not enough people understand the extent of what TypeScript can do.
-The type system isn't more complicated than another programming language, but we don't consider it as such and that's why no one learns it properly.
+The thing is that few people understand the extent of what TypeScript can do.
+The type-level language isn't more complicated than any other programming language, but most people don't consider types as a language and that's why they don't learn it properly.

 It's time for this to change!
-I hope Type-level TypeScript will help spread the knowledge about type-level programming in the TypeScript community!
+I hope Type-level TypeScript will help spread type-level programming knowledge in the TypeScript community!

 Find me online!